jsohlendorff/continuous_time_LTMLE/article.typ

-For the confused reader, we refer to @fig:longitudinaldatalong, which gives the long format of a hypothetical longitudinal dataset with time-varying covariates and treatment registered at irregular time points, and its conversion to wide format in @fig:longitudinaldatawide, representing the data set in the form of $O$.
+For the confused reader, we refer to @fig:longitudinaldatalong, which gives the long format of a hypothetical longitudinal dataset with time-varying covariates and treatment registered at irregular time points, and its conversion to wide format in @fig:longitudinaldatawide.

 #show table.cell.where(y: 0): strong
 #set table(